amzn/computer-vision-basics-in-microsoft-excel/README.md

 ## Preview of what we will achieve

-We will see how to detect a face using a toy example:  (Below are screenshots of Excel shreadsheets.)
+We will see how to detect a face using a toy example:  (Below are screenshots of Excel spreadsheets.)

 ![Face Detection in Microsoft Excel](img/Face-Detection.jpg)